 If you like lightly covered puppy chow muddy buddies, then slowly mix in the powdered confectioners sugar a little at a time until your Puppy Chow cereal is covered to your liking.

-About Making Puppy Chow Recipes In Large Batches
+RECIPE HACKS: About Making Puppy Chow Recipes In Large Batches

 This large recipe for puppy chow makes about 18 cups, so you will need a large roasting pan (which is what I use) or several of these kinds of resealable bags for making this recipe.

-You can use those large 2-gallon ziploc bags, but I think it’s really hard to get this puppy chow in large batches evenly coated with the chocolate mixture and powder sugar in bags.
+Personally, I think it’s really hard to get this puppy chow in large batches evenly coated with the chocolate mixture and powder sugar in bags.

 I recommend making large batches of puppy chow in an oversized roasting pan like this.
 (I use the pan I make a turkey in).